nullfx/redis-graphql-server/readme.md

 to install any missing dependencies (docker, nodejs, npm, and dependent node modules)

-run
+once dependencies have been installed / updated and downloaded you can run the server by running the following command

 ```bash
 sh run.sh
 ```

-to start the redis docker container, and start the graph-ql front end.
+which will start the redis docker container (if it hasn't been started), and start the graph-ql front end.

-to access the playground browse to:
+to access the playground UI browse to

 ```html
 http://localhost:8086/graphql
 ```

+if you've modified the port ctrl+click the url displayed in the start up console window

 ## Configuration
 by default run.sh creates a local redis container and connects to it.  if you have a stand-alone redis server not running locally, you can edit the `.env` file and specify the new server host name or ip, along with whatever port it may be running under